avrtt/telegram-autocomment-bot/README.md

     proxy_ip =
     proxy_port =
     ```
-    \* Get your Telegram API id and hash [here](https://my.telegram.org/auth).
+    \* Get your Telegram API ID and hash [here](https://my.telegram.org/auth).
 You should log in using the phone number of the bot account, navigate to "API development tools" and create a new application. **Keep them secret!**

 5. Run:
     ```